Zeedah/simple_shell/README.md

-Simple shell 0.1 + Handle command lines with arguments
+Simple shell 0.1 + Write your own getline function Use a buffer to read many chars at once and call the least possible the read system call You will need to use static variables You are not allowed to use getline